DigHE2016/dst4l/README.md

     gplus: +JohnDoe
     facebook: john.doe.9
     web: http://myblog.example.com/
-    lead: "John is a leader in annonymity on the net, and IRL"
+    lead: "John is a leader in anonymity on the net, and IRL"
     role: Example Speaker
     ---

     A longer description of the speaker goes here...
 This can include any MarkDown (or even html if you use the .html extension for the speaker.)

 Hopefully most of the metadata is self explanatory.
-The `speaker-id`should be unique, and is used as reference from events (presenetations/workshops).
-It is case sensitive, so we recommend to use only lowercase lettes.
+The `speaker-id` should be unique, and is used as reference from events (presentations/workshops).
+It is case sensitive, so we recommend to use only lowercase letters.